manhitv/olist-data-analysis/README.md

 - Starting with EDA to learn about Trend of Orders, Sales, Products and Customers to get general insights.
 - I then segmented customers into specific clusters based on Cohort Analysis, RFM Modeling (and also K-Means clustering) using their purchasing behavior.
 - Descriptive analysis results were summarized in a [Marketing dashboard](https://lookerstudio.google.com/reporting/b864d7af-63a1-4050-9036-42897371510d).
-- Doing some predictive analysis via applying Machine Learning to improve delivery time estimation, predict freight and rating of each order.
+- Doing some predictive analysis via applying Machine Learning to improve delivery time estimation and predict freight value of each order.
-- Personalized Recommendations (TBU)
+- Personalized Recommendations

 ## Customer Segmentation and RFM Modeling